 If someone at your home suffers from allergies or other lung conditions, you probably should not attempt a thorough cleaning yourself.
 By choosing to clean the system yourself, you also risk the chance of getting sick by handling fungus and other dangerous bacteria.
 Allergies and other health issues is a very important factor in having your HVAC air quality at a healthy and optimal level year round.

 However, be careful when choosing a duct cleaning service provider.
 If a service provider is negligent or unqualified, they can damage your HVAC and leave it in a worse condition than they found it.
-Instead, trust the professionals at Augusta Air to provide you clean, quality AC at your convenience.
+Instead, trust the professionals at Augusta Air Conditioning to provide you clean, quality AC at your convenience.